msjun23/Self-Driving-Car-Minimi/README.md

 ---

-My posting about this project is [here](https://msjun23.github.io/projects/Project-2020-2-Self-Driving-Car/)
+My epilogue about this project is [here](https://msjun23.github.io/projects/Project-2020-2-Self-Driving-Car/)